mboguslawski/ILI9486/README.md

 Example showing simple usage of this this class is available in `examples/` directory.
 For further help read below documentation.
 - #### Class constructor
-> ILI9486(Orientation orientation, ILI9486_COLOR background = ILI9486_BLACK);
+> ILI9486(uint8_t CS, uint8_t BL, uint8_t RST, uint8_t DC, Orientation orientation, uint8_t defaultBacklight, ILI9486_COLOR background = ILI9486_BLACK)

-Takes orientation of screen and default background color, which will be displayed after initialization.
+Takes arduino pins numbers connected to ILI9486, orientation of screen and default background color, which will be displayed after initialization.

 Inside constructor ILI9486 driver registers are initialized with initial values and `SPI.begin()` is called to start SPI communication.
 Initializing takes about 1 second.